SocialFinanceDigitalLabs/liia-tools-pipeline/docs/general_pipeline.md

 * a 'workspace' file area, containing 'current' and 'sessions' folders.
   * the 'current' folder contains a copy of the processed data appropriately cleaned and minimised.
   * the 'sessions' folder contains a history of each session, including the incoming, cleaned, enriched and degraded files as well as an error report.
-  * these folders are only visible to the pipeline but can be accessed by technical staff in case of troubleshoothing.
+  * these folders are only visible to the pipeline but can be accessed by technical staff in case of troubleshooting.
 * a 'shared' file area, containing 'current', 'concatenated' and 'error_report' folders.
   * the 'current' folder contains a copy of the data from the 'workspace/current' folder.
   * the 'concatenated' folder contains the concatenated data produced in step 6.
   * the 'error_report' folder contains a copy of the error report from the 'input/sessions' folder.
-  * this folder can seen by the LA account and accessed by central pipelines for creating reports.
+  * this folder can be accessed by central pipelines for creating reports.

 For step 7, there will be:

-* an 'input' file area, which will be the previous steps 'shared/concatenated' folder.
+* an 'input' file area, which will be the previous steps' 'shared/concatenated' folder.
 * a 'workspace' file area, containing 'current' and 'sessions' folders.
   * the 'current' folder contains a copy of the reports created for each use case.
   * the 'sessions' folder contains a history of each session, including the incoming files.
-  * these folders are only visible to the pipeline but can be accessed by technical staff in case of troubleshoothing.
+  * these folders are only visible to the pipeline but can be accessed by technical staff in case of troubleshooting.
-* a 'shared' file area, containing a copy of the reports created for each use case and an 'error_report' folder.
+* a 'shared' file area, containing a copy of all files to be shared with the Organisation and an 'error_report' folder.
   * the 'error_report' folder contains a copy of the error report from the 'input/sessions' folder from the previous steps.
-  * this folder can seen by the Organisation account.
+  * this folder can seen by the Organisation account, so any files in here can be downloaded by the regional hub users.

 ## Prep data